 How often were we told this by our parents growing up, with the hope that we’d end up eating more fruit?
 While the original proverb was eat an apple on going to bed, and you’ll keep the doctor from earning his bread – the logic is still the same.

-Aside from being low in calories, apples are also rich in fiber, vitamin C, vitamin K, and vitamin A. They also contain potassium and polyphenols – micronutrients rich in antioxidants.
-Eating an apple a day can provide a lot of health benefits; enough to possibly keep the doctor away.
+Aside from being low in calories, these fruits are also rich in fiber, vitamin C, vitamin K, and vitamin A. They also contain potassium and polyphenols – micronutrients rich in antioxidants.
+Eating one a day can provide a lot of health benefits; enough to possibly keep the doctor away.

 As we recently celebrated World Cancer Day, it is important to analyze preventative measures.